What is the current state of procurement?

 Artificial Intelligence

-Together Artificial Intelligence (AI) and Generative Artificial Intelligence (Gen AI) have the potential to automate the majority of day-to-day procurement work including supplier onboarding, contract drafting, invoicing, and spend classification.
+Together, Artificial Intelligence (AI) and Generative Artificial Intelligence (Gen AI) have the potential to automate the majority of day-to-day procurement work, including supplier onboarding, contract drafting, invoicing, and spend classification.
 This means your team can spend more time focusing on strategic sourcing and developing supplier relationships.

 And AI in procurement isn’t something that’s far off in the future.
 It’s happening now.
 In fact, a KPMG survey of 400 procurement and outsourcing executives found that 96% have already made progress toward implementing Gen Al.